Discerning place names

 Further information on place names, map-making and maps of Scotland can be found on the National Library of Scotland’s Map Images website.
 This incredible collection covers national, county, estate, and town maps, as well as coastal charts and military items.
 All maps are searchable by place name and can be compared over time.

-With these resources at your fingertips, you will be able to delve even further into the remarkable history of early modern Scotland.
+With these resources at your fingertips, you will be able to delve even further into the history of early modern Scotland.
+This will help you contextualise the records you are transcribing.